JuanLuisGozaloFdez/DevOpsLab4-Jupyter/jupyter-local/README.md

 To stop the notebook, just press *CTRL+C*

-## Step 5: Connect with a SSH tunneling from a Linux system
+## Step 5: Connect with a SSH tunneling from a Linux system (if required)

-To create the tunnel to the remote system, type the next command to map ports and stablish the connection (assuming the port 8888 is used in the default installation, if not, set your appropiate port number):
+To create the tunnel to the remote system (if required), type the next command to map ports and stablish the connection (assuming the port 8888 is used in the default installation, if not, set your appropiate port number):

     ssh -L 8888:localhost:8888 server_username@server_ip